Tracking Diabetes with MyNetDiary

 These tests are also important in your management of diabetes and all of these can be added as custom trackers:

-Diabetes Tracker provides macronutrient planning as well as setting daily target values for up to 40 nutrients.
+Diabetes Tracker provides more than just macronutrient planning - there is nutrient planning for up to 40 nutrients.
 Following a heart healthy meal plan is extremely important given that people with diabetes are two to four times more likely to die from heart disease than if they did not have diabetes.
 Default goals are consistent with the American Heart Association and the American Diabetes Association guidelines.
 Nutrient goals can also be edited to suit your personalized plan.
 For veteran MyNetDiary users, this functionality is the same.

-As with MyNetDiary, Diabetes Tracker displays the nifty Daily Analysis and Weekly Analysis views in Analysis row in the app, and in the Details tab on the web.
+As with MyNetDiary, Diabetes Tracker displays Daily as well as Weekly Analysis in Analysis row in the app, and in the Details tab on the web.
 The Analysis screen highlights both your calories status for the day as well as provides a quick snapshot of your current nutrient intake compared to specific goals.
-For instance, eating a breakfast meal, getting enough fiber at breakfast, and limiting problem nutrients overall (trans and saturated fats, cholesterol, and sodium).
 This screen also toggles to a weekly summary of highlights.
 Weekly Summary is super nifty in that it also tells you how many days you tracked and which meals were missing.
 This makes correcting your food record very easy.
 Read Planning Weight & Calories and Planning Your Nutrient Needs for more information about the many tools MyNetDiary offers to help you eat healthier and achieve a healthier weight.

 MyNetDiary was originally designed to help a person lose weight.
 Losing weight and avoiding weight regain is especially important for those who have prediabetes or Type 2 diabetes since it improves insulin sensitivity and blood glucose control.
 Diabetes Tracker has a flexible calories and macronutrient planner, supported by Daily and Weekly Analysis feedback.
 An "autopilot" feature on the web Plan page allows automatic plan adjustments so that you achieve your target weight by your target date.

 MyNetDiary supports English and metric units for weight and height.
 For blood glucose readings, both mg/dL and mmol/L are supported.
-Kilojoules can be selected in iPhone app settings.
-For clock settings, iPhone app uses your iPhone settings, and on the website you can select 12-hour vs. 24-hour clock in Settings (see Date and Time).
+Kilojoules can be selected instead of calories.
+For clock settings, mobile apps use your phone settings.
+In web program, you can select 12-hour vs. 24-hour clock in Settings (see Date and Time).
 See MyNetDiary Settings for these options.